The Spring Festival – an insight into the festivities of Chinese New Year

-During the New Year, the Chinese observe closely certain strong taboos and beliefs, some of which are spiritual in nature.
-For example, a break is observed on the third day of the fifteen-day long celebration of the New Year.
-Businesses remain closed, and visiting is discouraged on that day, for it is believed that misfortune may befall the family otherwise.
+During the new year, the Chinese community observes specific taboos and spiritual beliefs.
+For instance, a hiatus is maintained on the third day of the fifteen-day celebration.
+Businesses close and visiting is discouraged, rooted in the belief that misfortune might befall the family otherwise.

-The rice urn should be cleaned out and fresh new rice put in and filled to the brim.
+The rice urn should be cleaned and filled to the brim with a new batch of rice.
 Alternatively, a packet of uncooked rice sporting a red paper cutting can be displayed.
-A fresh new ang pow containing money must also be placed underneath the rice.
-One is also obliged to have a minimum of two or more helpings of food at every meal over the 15 days as it symbolises an abundance of food.
+A fresh new ang pow containing money must also be placed underneath.
+One is also obliged to have a minimum of two or more helpings of food at every meal over the 15 days as it symbolises abundance – a practice that inevitably challenges my waistline.

 Written and photographed by Adrian Cheah